MITLibraries/dspace-api-python-scripts/README.md

           collectionID = collections[j]['id']
           if collectionID != 0:
             offset = 0

 #### [compareTwoKeysInCommunity.py](compareTwoKeysInCommunity.py)
 Based on user input, this script extracts the values of two specified keys from a specified community to a CSV file for comparison.

 #### [findBogusUris.py](findBogusUris.py)
-This script extracts values for the key 'dc.identifier.uri' that do not begin with the handlePrefix specified in the secrets.py file.
+This script extracts the item ID and the value of the key 'dc.identifier.uri' to a CSV file when the value does not begin with the handlePrefix specified in the secrets.py file.

 #### [findDuplicateKeys.py](findDuplicateKeys.py)
-Based on user input, this script extracts item IDs where there are multiple instances of the specified key in the item metadata.
+Based on user input, this script extracts item IDs to a CSV file where there are multiple instances of the specified key in the item metadata.

 #### [getCollectionMetadataJson.py](getCollectionMetadataJson.py)
 Based on user input, this script extracts all of the item metadata from the specified collection to a JSON file.